 GMT), country, language, and memory settings (

-If you haven’t created upgrade properties files, the upgrade tool prompts you for configuration values, and shows default values in parentheses.
+If you haven’t configured the upgrade using the upgrade properties files, the upgrade tool prompts you for configuration values and shows default values in parentheses.
 Here’s an example interaction:

 Please enter your application server (tomcat): tomcat Please enter your application server directory (../../tomcat-9.0.17): Please enter your extra library directories (../../tomcat-9.0.17/bin): Please enter your global library directory (../../tomcat-9.0.17/lib): Please enter your portal directory (../../tomcat-9.0.17/webapps/ROOT): [ db2 mariadb mysql oracle postgresql sqlserver sybase ] Please enter your database (mysql): mariadb Please enter your database host (localhost): (etc.)